CSFC 2025 Priority Bill List

 Summary:

-The division shall certify a claim that meets the following guidelines:
+Subject to annual appropriation by the general assembly of money for the division to administer the fund, the division shall certify a claim that meets the following guidelines:

 • The claim demonstrates, in sufficient detail, the costs or damages that resulted from the prescribed burn;